Played our freeware games? This programming tutorial will teach you to do all the features of

 Bitmaps are an essential structure for most games.
 Being able to have transparant

-sections and draw a semi-offscreen image is also very usefull.
-Get the code for this here.
+sections and draw a semi-offscreen image is also very useful.

 For games it's no good having each keypress going into a buffer where we read it -